This post contains affiliate links. See full disclosure policy here.

 Decide the format of your timeline.

 How did your timeline turn out?
-Share yours on the Facebook page!
+Share yours in the Facebook Group!